Improving Work Engagement

 ST J1 Activities

-In JFE Steel, approximately 1,200 small groups carry out J1 Activities* that have yielded various results in the key areas of quality and work improvement.
+At JFE Steel, approximately 1,100 small groups carry out J1 Activities* that have yielded various results in the key areas of quality and work improvement.
 In addition, the JFE Family Result Reporting Conference, which includes participation from Group companies, is held twice a year, and groups that excelled in the competition are dispatched to QC Conventions and affiliated companies in Japan and overseas to strengthen the J1 Activities.

-- *Designed to turn JFE into an excellent company and propel it to the number one position in its industry (called JE1 Activities at JFE Engineering and J1 Activities at JFE Steel and JFE Shoji).
+• *Designed to turn JFE into an excellent company and propel it to the number one position in its industry (called JE1 Activities at JFE Engineering and J1 Activities at JFE Steel and JFE Shoji).

 EN Initiatives of JE1 Activities